 Shellfish reefs (oysters, mussels etc.) are “the lungs” of healthy estuaries, providing various “ecosystem engineering” services including filtering to clean the water, nutrient uptake, shoreline stabilisation and food and shelter for fish and crabs.

 However, today less than 5% of historical shellfish populations remain in Pumicestone Passage, due mainly to declining water quality which disrupts their breeding cycle.
 Loss of subtidal shellfish reefs results in lost fisheries production and nutrient assimilation capacity which then causes other undesirable ecological outcomes such as declining stocks of fish and crabs, and turbid water which reduces survival of seagrasses.
+This video from the USA highlights the various reasons why we have lost oyster reefs in Moreton Bay, and why we need them back.

 Our goal is to scientifically examine the best methods of restoring subtidal shellfish reefs in Pumicestone Passage and quantitate their effects on improving water quality and fish habitat in the Passage and Moreton Bay.
 This is one of several similar projects that have started recently in Australia, for more details on the national situation, see www.shellfishrestoration.org.au or follow the Australian Shellfish Reef Restoration Network at https://twitter.com/ShellfishReefs.